Scottish support for AIMS: James Clerk Maxwell AIMS Fund

 Previous AIMS teaching supported by the Fund:

-Wilson Lamb (w.lamb at strath.ac.uk), Strathclyde University, Analytical Techniques in Mathematical Biology, AIMS South Africa, January/February 2013.
+Wilson Lamb (w.lamb at strath.ac.uk), University of Strathclyde, Analytical Techniques in Mathematical Biology, AIMS South Africa, January/February 2013.

-Robert Weston (R.A.Weston at hw.ac.uk), Heriot-Watt University, Thermodynamics and Statistical Mechanics, AIMS Ghana, November/ December 2012.
+Robert Weston (R.A.Weston at hw.ac.uk), Heriot-Watt University, Thermodynamics and Statistical Mechanics, AIMS Ghana, November/ December 2012 and 2013.

 Feel free to contact the lecturers if you have questions about AIMS teaching.